 Treatments and drugs

-Treatment of dementia may help slow or minimize the development of symptoms.
+Most types of dementia can't be cured.
+However, doctors will help you manage your symptoms.
+Treatment of dementia symptoms may help slow or minimize the development of symptoms.

 Lifestyle and home remedies

-Use caution when considering alternative remedies to ward off or slow the progression of dementia, especially if taking other medications.
-Dietary supplements, vitamins and herbal remedies aren't regulated, and claims about their benefits are often based on personal testimonials rather than scientific research.
-Some of the more popular alternatives for Alzheimer's disease and other forms of dementia are:
+Dietary supplements, vitamins and herbal remedies aren't regulated, and claims about their benefits aren't always based on scientific research.
+Some alternative medicine options for Alzheimer's disease and other forms of dementia that have been studied include:

 Coping and support